-The Cross explains how Christ’s crucifixion works for our redemption, and why this even is the cornerstone of the Christian life.
-From one of this century’s greatest preachers, excellent reading for ministers and anyone seeking a closer walk with Christ.
-Meditative, easily understandable, and biblically sound.
+The Cross explains how Christ’s crucifixion works for our redemption and why this even is the cornerstone of the Christian life.
+From one of this century’s greatest preachers, this book provides excellent reading for ministers and anyone seeking a closer walk with Christ.

-Opening the Scriptures, Dr. Sproul shows that God Himself provided salvation by sending Jesus Christ to die on the cross, and the cross was always God s intended method by which to bring salvation.
+Opening the Scriptures, Dr. Sproul shows that God Himself provided salvation by sending Jesus Christ to die on the cross and that the cross was always God’s intended method by which to bring salvation.
 The Truth of the Cross is an uncompromising reminder that the atonement of Christ is an absolutely essential doctrine of the Christian faith, one that should be studied and understood by all believers.

 If ever there was a time and a need for an enthusiastic reaffirmation of the biblical doctrine of substitutionary atonement, it is now.
 With this foundational tenet under widespread attack, J. I. Packer and Mark Dever’s anthology plays an important role, issuing a clarion call to readers to stand firm in the truth.

-In every generation one subject remains a source of fascination and fear -DEATH.
+In every generation, one subject remains a source of fascination and fear: death.
 Is it really the end?
 What happens afterwards?
-At a time when people are increasingly preoccupied with stories of "out-of-body" experiences and are wondering about reincarnation, the fifteenth chapter of First Corinthians is unique and striking in its impact.
+At a time when people are increasingly preoccupied with stories of out-of-body experiences and are wondering about reincarnation, 1 Corinthians 15 is unique and striking in its impact.
 Here is the classical Christian discussion of the most vital subject.
 We do well to pay careful attention so that in a matter marked by great confusion we might learn to speak with clarity and conviction.
 In learning how to die, we find the key to learning how to live.

-What would happen if believers truly grasped how the resurrection of Jesus changes not just their own standing with God, but that it changes everything?
+What would happen if believers truly grasped how the resurrection of Jesus changes not just their own standing with God but everything?
 In the spirit of John Piper’s Fifty Reasons Why Christ Came to Die, Steven D. Mathewson unpacks the New Testament Scriptures that speak of the reasons Jesus was raised from the dead.

 Mathewson offers faith-filled meditations on the primary passages on the resurrection, taking these ancient truths and applying them to contemporary life.
-Risen explains why Jesus not only had to die, but why His resurrection was necessary and how our lives change when we understand and embrace this essential truth of the Christian faith.
+Risen explains not only why Jesus had to die but also why His resurrection was necessary and how our lives change when we understand and embrace this essential truth of the Christian faith.

-Nearly 2,000 years later, the events that took place during Jesus’s last days still reverberate through the ages.
-Designed as a day-by-day guide to Passion Week, The Final Days of Jesus leads us to reexamine and meditate on the history-making, earth-shaking significance of Jesus’s arrest, trial, crucifixion, and empty tomb.
+Nearly two thousand years later, the events that took place during Jesus’ last days still reverberate through the ages.
+Designed as a day-by-day guide to Passion Week, The Final Days of Jesus leads us to reexamine and meditate on the history-making, earth-shaking significance of Jesus’ arrest, trial, crucifixion, and empty tomb.

 Combining a chronological arrangement of the Gospel accounts with insightful commentary, charts, and maps, this book will help you better understand what actually happened all those years ago—and why it matters today.

-Philip G. Ryken celebrates Easter with this thoughtful guidebook to understanding the cross.
-Seven answers to seven questions explain the why and the wherefore of the cross for a Biblical faith and a Christian life.
+Philip Graham Ryken celebrates Easter with this thoughtful guidebook to understanding the cross.
+Seven answers to seven questions explain the why and the wherefore of the cross for a biblical faith and a Christian life.